 History, tourist information, and nearby accommodation

-Dalton Castle stands at the upper end of Dalton's High Street.
-The rectangular tower was built from in the early 14th century on the site of an earlier stronghold.
+Dalton Castle stands at the upper end of the Dalton-in-Furness Market Place.
+The rectangular tower was built in the early 14th century on the site of an earlier stronghold.
 The story goes that a raid by Scots under Robert the Bruce caused such damage to lands owned by powerful Furness Abbey that the abbot decided that a strong defensive structure was necessary.
 He ordered a tower built, and Dalton Castle is the result.

 The new administrative building took the form of a fortified tower, to protect the abbey's possessions from further attack.
 Much of the stonework we see today dates to the period 1315-1360.

 The castle is a simple structure, of the type known as a Peel Tower.
 This type of tower was very common in the north of England, and developed as a way to counter the threat of invasion by the Scots.
 Though it was not specifically built as a residence like other peel towers, it is indistinguishable in layout from other residential fortified towers such as Preston Tower in Northumberland.